JordanCastling-Bolt/BACKEND/README.md

 # Node.js and Express Backend Service

 This backend service is built using Node.js and Express.
-It provides a RESTful API for managing users and fruits, as well as a JWT-based authentication mechanism.
+It provides a RESTful API for managing users and posts, as well as a JWT-based authentication mechanism.

 ## Table of Contents
 - [Installation](#installation)